formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 ### Search mode exercises

-a.
-See what you typed before by pressing up arrow repeatedly.
+1. See what you typed before by pressing up arrow repeatedly.
-b.
-Find the last command related to variable assignment: Press Ctrl+R, type `=` and then up arrow to select the last command that contains an equal sign.
+2. Find the last command related to variable assignment: Press Ctrl+R, type `=` and then up arrow to select the last command that contains an equal sign.

 ## Summary